Selected Case Summaries – Employment Discrimination

 DISABILITY – OBESITY

 Middleton v.
 Security Savings Bank (1997)

-Mary Middleton was hired as a customer service representative in July, 1994.
+Mary Middleton was hired as a customer service representative in July 1994.
 She was unable to stand for lengthy periods because she was obese.
-She requested and was provided a stool to use .
+She requested and was provided a stool to use.
 No one complained about her work performance and her reviews were excellent.
-On May 18, 1996 her supervisor told her she was being transferred to a different branch where she would be a drive-up teller.
+On May 18, 1996, her supervisor told her she was being transferred to a different branch where she would be a drive-up teller.
 She learned that she would be required to stand all day.
 She reminded her supervisor she could not stand for long periods because of her obesity and therefore she could not accept the position.
 He never responded to her request for accommodation and she was never even formally terminated.
 This may be the first case ever tried to a jury involving obesity as a disability.
-Two physicians testified that Mary’s obesity was caused by her genetic pre- disposition, and resulted in substantial disability.
+Two physicians testified that Mary’s obesity was caused by her genetic predisposition, and resulted in a substantial disability.
 The jury awarded her $49,000 in back pay and emotional distress.
-The court added $40,431 in front pay, plus attorneys fees and costs.
+The court added $40,431 in front pay, plus attorney fees and costs.